Skip to Content

 © selflessbeings_4legged

-The West German Show Line German Shepherd is the epitome of versatility and beauty.
+The West German Show Line German Shepherd combines beauty and versatility, bred for both the show ring and robust health.

 3. West German Working Line